adinium72/ECM1400-Coursework/README.md

 ### Prerequisites

-The python version used for development of this application/program was:
+The Python version used for development of this application/program was:
 + [Python 3.8.0](https://www.python.org/downloads/release/python-380/)

 This can be downloaded by clicking the link above.